chiconasa3000/notifyme_jsew/chapters/chapter16/README.md

 ```

-and then you pass this query to the component NoteForm like this
+then you pass this query to the component NoteForm like this

 ```
 return <NoteForm content={data.note.content} action={editNote}/>;